rjinaga/IocServiceStack/README.md

 - Multi level dependencies
 - Replace or Add dependencies
 - Highly extensible
-- Strict mode enables that ServiceAttribute attribute cannot be set more than one implemention of same interface while automap the services.
+- Strict mode feature enables that ServiceAttribute attribute cannot be set more than one implemention of same interface while automap the services.
+- [Gateway](https://rjinaga.github.io/IocServiceStack.Gateway) and [Client](https://rjinaga.github.io/IocServiceStack.Client) libraries are helping to build SOA application with very minimal effort.

 ### Supports